Etosha, Sesriem, Swakopmund, Windhoek

 Your lodge is located directly at the entrance to Namib Naukluft Park and the breathtaking Sossusvlei.

-Dinner, Overnight & Breakfast at Sossusvlei Lodge
+Dinner, Overnight and Breakfast at Sossusvlei Lodge.

 Today you have an early departure for a tour in an open vehicle to the famous sand dunes.
 The colors and shapes of the dunes in the early morning light make this place a feast for the senses.
 Breakfast will be served in the middle of the dunes.